 - Screening resources for health-related social needs

-- Improving the care of families with pregnancies complicated by substance use disorder
+- Improving care for families with pregnancies complicated by substance use disorder

-- Home visiting programs in urban and rural populations.
+- Home visiting programs for urban and rural populations

 Adolescent Medicine is included in the section of General Academic Pediatrics.
 Our adolescent medicine subspecialists are located in the Brenner Children's Hospital outpatient clinics.
 Read more about the important clinical and academic work that is happening in this field.